-- complete 12 semester hours of credit in residence at John A. Logan College; - maintain a cumulative grade point average of 2.0 or above; - satisfactorily complete all specific degree requirements; and - make application for graduation and pay the required graduation fee
+- complete 12 semester hours of credit in residence at John A. Logan College; - maintain a cumulative grade point average of 2.0 or above; - satisfactorily complete all specific degree requirements; and - make an application for graduation.

 To be awarded a certificate of achievement, students must: